Commercial Coaching: How To Get To Commercial Leadership As A Pricing Manager

 Commercial coaching: How do you increase your chances of being successful in a new commercial management role when you are a pricing manager?

 How can you build traction quickly and align people to a new way of thinking about pricing and commercial management?

 Changing jobs and transitioning to the next level position is not easy: There are new things to learn.
-Added complexity.
-Tough problems to solve.
-Difficult people to manage.
-A time pressure to get results.
+Such as the added complexity.
+Also, tough problems to solve.
+Plus, difficult people to manage.
+Additionally, more time pressure to get results.
 More politics and more people to impress.
 And more resource constraints, team performance pressure, team morale issues to deal with.

 All of this can be even harder still if you’ve got a difficult boss…

-If you are struggling in a new role; or feeling like you just can’t take your boss anymore, sometimes even a great pay packet feels like it’s not enough to stay.
+If you are struggling in a new role; or feeling like your boss is blocking you rather than promoting you, sometimes even a great pay packet isn’t enough to stay in the wrong position.

-But before you disengage; look for other pricing manager jobs; or hand in your resignation, remember…
+But before you disengage 0r look for pricing manager jobs or new commercial leadership role, remember…

 You have options – lots of them.
 More responsible roles will demand different things from you.
 You may be on a learning curve and need to learn how to respond to a new business environment as a whole system.
 Consider your commercial coaching options.
 Understand your capability – strengths and weaknesses now so that they don’t catch you out later.

 Below listed are three key commercial coaching principles taken from our commercial coaching program.
-These commercial coaching tips can help a pricing manager in difficult businesses deal with difficult situations, build momentum inside a new business, and raise you to the next level in work and life – even if you have a difficult boss.
+These commercial coaching tips can help a pricing manager in difficult businesses deal with difficult situations, build momentum inside a new business, and get the promotion opportunities.

-What are the key commercial coaching tips for pricing leaders?
+What are the key commercial coaching tips for pricing leaders and pricing managers?